UPWELLING

 Trend assessment/description

-The analysis of the indicator starting from 2019 allows a preliminary evaluation of the short-term trend of the phenomenon, which appears generally stable.
-However, exceptions are observed at the Porto Empedocle and Crotone stations, where an increase in favorable cases for the generation of upwelling episodes seems to emerge over time.
-This trend requires further confirmation through the acquisition and analysis of new data.
+The analysis of the indicator starting from 2019 allows a first evaluation of the short-term trend of the phenomenon, which appears generally stationary (Table 1).
+Furthermore, the increases in the Porto Empedocle and Crotone stations are confirmed, where an increase over time in cases favorable to the generation of upwelling episodes seems to emerge.
+The favorable cases in Ancona are increasing again, equaling what was detected in 2019, but this trend requires further confirmation through the acquisition and analysis of further data.

 Comments

-The resumption of maintenance of the National Tide Gauge Network (RMN) initiated in 2019 and managed by ISPRA has allowed the evaluation of the upwelling indicator for all stations in the monitoring network (Table 1).
-The stations considered in the western area of the Italian seas show wind directions favorable to the generation of upwelling phenomena predominantly from the North.
-Conversely, for the stations in the eastern area, predominantly from the South.
+The stations considered in the western area of the Italian seas present wind directions favorable to the generation of upwelling phenomena mainly from the North.
+Vice versa, for the stations in the eastern area, mainly from the South.

-For the following stations, the selected directional sectors are (degrees N): Northern Tyrrhenian Sea:
+For the following stations the selected directional sectors are (degrees N):

-The Adriatic Sea, in the northern area, is swept by the Bora, a strong wind blowing from the Northeast that generates upwelling along the eastern coastline of the basin.
-This stretch of sea is also affected by a large influx of river water from the Po and other major rivers of Northeastern Italy, characterized by lower temperature and salinity compared to the sea and higher nutrient richness.
+This stretch of sea is also affected by a large influx of river water coming from the Po and the other major rivers of North Eastern Italy, characterized by lower temperature and salinity than the sea and greater nutrient richness.

 The stations considered are: